dafny-lang/dafny/docs/DafnyRef/Types.md

 since every such datatype value has a finite structure and every recursive call passes in a path that is structurally included in the previous.
-Predicate `ReachableVia` must also declare (an upper bound on) which heap objects that it depends on.
+Predicate `ReachableVia` must also declare (an upper bound on) which heap objects it depends on.
 For this purpose, the predicate takes an additional parameter `S`, which is used to limit the set of intermediate nodes in the path.
 More precisely, predicate `ReachableVia(source, p, sink, S)` returns `true` if and only if `p`